-Walter Woodward Horner was born March 7, 1894, on a farm outside Uniontown in Western Pennsylvania.
+Walter Woodward Horner was born March 7, 1894, on a farm outside Uniontown in western Pennsylvania.
+About sixty miles from Pittsburgh.
 Woodward was his mother's maiden name.

 During World War I, some rare months of his life outside Pennsylvania: he went to Toul, Lorraine, France, where he taught at a school for officers, Second Army Headquarters, in 1918-1919.

 After WWI, he married and obtained in 1924 his bachelor's degree at Waynesburg College.
 He also received a Master's degree in School Administration from Columbia University.